wayfarer1313/Vagrant_Docker_Laravel/README.md

 4. Run ````vagrant up````
 5. Wait for the VM to Start Up ....
 6. Happy Coding + Testing

+( Windows Users : Using Git Shell is Recommended )

 <br>
 ## General How to Use